shaden-2000/House-Sales-in-King-County-USA/README.md

 # House-Sales-in-King-County-USA

-In this project, you have to perform analytics operations on an insurance database that uses the below mentioned parameters.
+In this project, i will have to perform analytics operations on an insurance database that uses the below mentioned parameters.

 <img width="546" alt="Screenshot 1445-06-30 at 10 03 51 PM" src="https://github.com/shaden-2000/House-Sales-in-King-County-USA/assets/100734021/4ad83ffc-d187-4805-bdb0-85771e64c343">